Skip to content

 Building a player prop model

-Features start with usage
+Start with usage

 Stat projections are usage times efficiency.
 Both halves matter, but usage is more stable week to week and is what you should anchor your model on.
-The four core usage features for skill-position props:
+The four core usage stats for skill-position props:

 • Snap percentage — share of offensive snaps the player is on the field.
 The ceiling on every counting stat.